-This results in white patches of skin1.
-It is estimated to affect 0.5%-2% of the global population and is the most common depigmenting skin disease.2,3 In Europe, prevalence is estimated to be less than 1%, ranging from 0.2 to 0.8%.4,5 Vitiligo impacts both men and women of all ages equally, with the onset of the disease typically occurring by the age of 30.
-However, initial symptoms can also appear later in life.6,7,8 emotional well-being, including self-esteem and stigma.
-Moreover, half of patients across Europe have symptoms of moderate-to-severe depression.
-Those with visible lesions, such as on the face and hands, are more likely to experience depressive symptoms than those with lesions on less-visible areas of the body.
-In Europe, 45% of patients have lesions covering at least 5% of their total body surface area.
+This results in white patches of skin.
+It is estimated to affect 0.5%-2% of the global population and is the most common depigmenting skin disease.
+In Europe, prevalence is estimated to be less than 1%, ranging from 0.2 to 0.8%.
+Vitiligo impacts both men and women of all ages equally, with the onset of the disease typically occurring by the age of 30.
+However, initial symptoms can also appear later in life.